dl9bdi/qcxbox/README.md

 * ...

 ## Conclusion
 A qcx can be operated as a cw-mailbox with little effort.
-The project still so many options that it is easy to get lost.
+The project has still so many options that it is easy to get lost in it.

 So it will be exciting to see if anyone else is interested in such a project.

 vy73 de Matthias,